xdomsky/xdomsky/README.md

 # Hello, i'm Dominik ! 👋
 #### I want to be a frontend developer

-I'm mading projects just for fun.
+I'm making projects just for fun.

 ## Skills and Experience
 * ⚛ React